MrAlders0n/MeshCore-Ottawa/docs/meshcore/flash-repeater-node.md

 ### Configuring a MeshCore Repeater
 1. Using Google Chrome, open the repeater configuration tool: [MeshCore Repeater Config](https://config.meshcore.dev/).

-2. After connecting to the device, navigate to [[MeshCore/Repeaters & Coverage#Ottawa Repeater IDs|Ottawa Repeater IDs]] and make sure the first two characters of your public key are not already in use.
+2. After connecting to the device, navigate to Ottawa Repeater IDs and make sure the first two characters of your public key are not already in use.
    * MeshCore repeater IDs are based on the **first two characters of the public key**.
    * As the mesh has grown, duplicate IDs have caused routing conflicts — it’s important to avoid using an existing ID.
    * Developers are working on a long-term fix, but for now, each new repeater must use a unique ID.